quintel/merit/README.md

 #### Marginal costs

-The marginal_costs per plant are calculated by normalizing the variable costs of the plant by the amount of MWh it has produced.
-The marginal costs are calculated in ETEngine and are called merit_order_variable_costs_per(:mwh_electricity).
+The marginal_costs (EUR/MWh/year) are calculated by dividing the variable costs (EUR/plant/year) of the plant by its (yearly) electricity production (in MWh).
+The marginal costs can be queried from the ETM with variable_costs_per(:mwh_electricity).

-The variable costs are calculated in ETEngine (based on research data) by summing up fuel costs, CO2-emission costs and variable operation and maintenance costs.

-#### Fixed costs and variable costs
+#### Fixed costs

-The fixed costs are calculated in ETEngine in the function fixed_costs and are a given constant per plant.

-In ETEngine the function variable_costs_per(:full_load_hour) (EUR/full load hour) gives a value which can be multiplied with the number of full load hours calculated by the merit order, so that the variable costs per plant are determined.

-The fixed costs and variable costs can be summed up so that the total costs can be calculated per plant as an output of the merit order module.
+The fixed costs (EUR/plant) can be queried from the ETM with the fixed_costs function.

 ## Output